the-road-to-learn-react/create-react-app-with-css-modules/README.md

 [![Build Status](https://travis-ci.org/the-road-to-learn-react/create-react-app-with-css-modules.svg?branch=master)](https://travis-ci.org/the-road-to-learn-react/create-react-app-with-css-modules) [![Slack](https://slack-the-road-to-learn-react.wieruch.com/badge.svg)](https://slack-the-road-to-learn-react.wieruch.com/)

 Showcasing how CSS Modules can be used in create-react-app.
 [Read more about it](https://www.robinwieruch.de/create-react-app-css-modules).
+TLDR: They can be used out of the box, by using the *.module.css* prefix (e.g. *Navigation.module.css*) for your CSS files.

 ## Features